5.4 Final Review & Exam-Day Strategy

 • Safety and dignity win: when two answers look correct, pick the one that protects the resident's safety, dignity, or choice.

-• Out-of-scope answers are traps: a CNA does not diagnose, prescribe, give medications, or remove sterile dressings.
+• Out-of-scope answers are traps: a CNA does not diagnose, prescribe, give medications, insert tubes, or remove sterile dressings.

-• First mark the safe action: in emergencies, ensuring safety and calling for help usually comes before any other step.
+• Safety usually comes first: in emergencies, ensuring safety and calling for help generally precedes any other step.

-• Don't overthink: your first reasoned choice is often right; only change an answer with a clear reason.
+• Trust your first read: your first reasoned choice is often right; only change an answer when you have a clear, specific reason.

 Skills-Day Logistics

-The skills evaluation is graded pass/fail on 100% of critical steps.
-Treat the volunteer as a real resident: knock, greet, identify, explain, provide privacy, keep it safe, place the call light, and finish with hand hygiene.
-You control the pace — the evaluator times you, but rushing causes missed steps.
-If you realize you skipped a non-critical step, you may be able to go back; stay composed.
+The skills evaluation is graded pass/fail on 100% of Critical Element Steps across your five skills.
+Treat the volunteer as a real resident every moment: knock, greet, identify, explain, provide privacy, keep it safe, place the call light within reach, and perform or verbalize hand hygiene as required.
+You control the pace — the evaluator times you (about 30 minutes with a five-minute warning), but rushing is what causes missed steps.
+If you realize you skipped a non-critical step, you may be able to go back; stay composed and keep moving.

 Last-Week Study Plan